Iceland Writers Retreat Alumni Award

 General Tips for applying:

 We receive hundreds of applications for the Iceland Writers Retreat Alumni Award.
-To increase your chances of being selected, please follow the application instructions very carefully.
+To increase your chances of being selected, please follow the application instructions very carefully:

 • Incomplete applications will not be considered.